AmazeeLabs/algm_jenkins_scripts/README.md

 It describes the most basic integration and explains how one can use this functionality within your own build process.
 Down the line, if there is a need, we can potentially build the functionality here into a shared Jenkins library.

+There are two methods presented - one via an sh function, the other via a Jenkins function.
+Both methods are demonstrated in the present repo's Jenkinsfile.

 ## Setup

 ### Set up Jenkins credentials